-In Year 2020, The Institute conducted 58 programmes comprising 2 Conferences, 1 Forum, 1 Summit, 39 workshops and virtual trainings as well as 15 in-house programmes.
-The Professional department generated a training revenue of RM1.33 million training revenue.
+In Year 2021, The Institute conducted ninety-two (92) virtual programmes comprising of three (3) Conferences, one (1) Forum, one (1) Summit, one (1) Dialogue, fourteen (14) public workshops, forty-four (44) webinars and twenty-eight (28) in-house programmes.
 The Institute continued its collaboration with various professional organisations and other corporations to conduct programmes on a wide range of topics, all geared towards further enhancing the knowledge and skillsets of our members and other professionals.